TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Yes, we're happy to work alongside a lay attorney or other professional attorneys, such as solicitors.
 It is usually recommended that you appoint either more than one attorney or one attorney and one replacement attorney.
 With this in mind, you may decide to appoint a professional attorney alongside a family member or friend, or we could act as the replacement attorney.

-No, we have looked into this provision of health care service under HMRC Notice 701/57, and our attorney service does not meet all conditions required to offer this service at zero rate VAT.
+No, we have reviewed the provision of healthcare services under HMRC Notice 701/57, and our attorney service does not meet all the conditions required to offer this service at zero-rated VAT.
+Also, the fees provided above exclude VAT at the Standard Rate.

 I have another question about a Court Appointed Deputyship for Health and Welfare